rudi-c/rudi-c.github.io/readings.md

 The Design of Everyday Things - Don Norman

-Strangers in Their Own Land
+Strangers in Their Own Land - Arlie Russell Hochschild

 Harry Potter and the Methods of Rationality - Eliezer Yudkowsky